reflexer-labs/geb.js/packages/geb/README.md

 // Open a new SAFE, lock ETH and draw RAI in a single transaction using a proxy
-// Note: Before doing this you need to create your own proxy const proxy = await geb.getProxyAction(wallet.address) const tx = proxy.openLockETHAndGenerateDebt(
+// Note: Before doing this you need to create your own proxy

+// We first need to check that the system didn't reach the debt ceiling so that we can
+// mint more RAI.
+const globalDebt = await geb.contracts.safeEngine.globalDebt()
+const debtCeiling = await geb.contracts.safeEngine.globalDebtCeiling()
+const raiToDraw = ethersUtils.parseEther('15')
+if(globalDebt.add(raiToDraw).gt(debtCeiling)) {
+    throw new Error('Debt ceiling too low, not possible to draw this amount of RAI.')
+}

+// We're good to mint some RAI! const proxy = await geb.getProxyAction(wallet.address) const tx = proxy.openLockETHAndGenerateDebt(
     ethersUtils.parseEther('1'), // Lock 1 Ether
     utils.ETH_A,                 // Of collateral ETH
-    ethersUtils.parseEther('15') // And draw 15 RAI
+    raiToDraw                    // And draw 15 RAI
 )

 tx.gasPrice = ethers.BigNumber.from('80').mul('1000000000') // Set the gas price to 80 Gwei